This is a best prospect industry sector for this country. Includes a market overview and trade data.

-The market of polymers is not only determined by local production, but also is affected by the share of imported plastics materials, the share of which was around 20%.
-Total imports to Russia of polymer products (HS codes 3916–3926) from 2013 to 2019 was 8.9 million tons, valued at about $35.2 billion.
-As for the categories of imported goods, there were few cardinal changes since 2013, as the majority of imported plastic products are films - 28.7% of the total deliveries (in metric tons), followed by sheets -13.6%, goods included in the category of consumer goods (like stationery, accessories) - 11.6%, as well as pipes, hoses and fittings - 8.1%.
+The market of polymers is not only determined by local production but also is affected by the share of imported plastics materials, the share of which was around 20%.
+Total imports to Russia of polymer products (HS codes 3916–3926) from 2013 to 2019 were 8.9 million tons, valued at about $35.2 billion.
+As for the categories of imported goods, there were few cardinal changes since 2013, as most imported plastic products are films - 28.7% of the total deliveries (in metric tons), followed by sheets -13.6%, goods included in the category of consumer goods (like stationery, accessories) - 11.6%, as well as pipes, hoses, and fittings - 8.1%.

 Nizhnekamskneftekhim (TAIF) is Russia’s leading petrochemical producer, producing a significant amount of polypropylene and polyethylene.
 In 2019, ZapSibNeftekhim (SIBUR), the largest petrochemical complex was opened, which will lead to an increase of polyolefins production by two million tons per year.
 Other Russian manufacturers include Kazanorgsintez (TAIF), Tomskneftekhim (SIBUR), Gazpromneftekhim Salavat, (Gazprom), Ufaorgsintez (Bashneft and Rosneft).